Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Simplification with Fine-Tuned LLaMA

+LLaMA \cite{touvron2023llamaopenefficientfoundation} is a family of open-access large language models developed by Meta, designed to offer high performance while maintaining computational efficiency.
+Unlike some of the larger proprietary models, LLaMA models are optimized for accessibility and can be fine-tuned and deployed in resource-constrained environments.
+These models are trained on diverse, publicly available multilingual corpora and support a broad range of NLP tasks, including generation, summarization, translation, and simplification.

+LLaMA 3.1, introduces enhanced efficiency and accuracy compared to previous versions.
+It is available in various parameter configurations, with sizes up to 65 billion.
+The training data includes multiple languages, and while the exact sources for Estonian remain undisclosed, it is known that Estonian was included in the pretraining corpus.
+This multilingual pretraining provides a suitable foundation for adapting the model to Estonian-specific tasks.

-The process of fine-tuning the LLaMA models (Llama 3.0 and Llama 3.1 with 8 billion parameters) for Estonian sentence simplification was carried out using the Estonian Simplification Dataset \ref{ESD}.
-The steps involved are outlined below:
+To enable sentence-level simplification in Estonian, both LLaMA 3.0 and LLaMA 3.1 with 8 billion parameters were fine-tuned using the Estonian Simplification Dataset (Section~\ref{ESD}).
+The fine-tuning process was organized into the following steps: